 One of the things that sets Conductive Education apart from traditional therapy programs, is that it takes place in a group setting.
 It allows the children who deal with the same types of challenges to work and share their successes.
 The children like to cheer each other on, which in turn pushes that child to repeat what they just did since they received so much praise from their peers.
 Rhythmical Intention is also important and is something else that sets us apart from typical therapy programs.
 The conductor pairs rhythm with movement and is typically done with music.

 We say it a lot: Repeat, Repeat, Repeat… it helps everyone!

 For those that are new to the term ‘Conductor’ as stated above, the explanation is simple: they are specially trained licensed teachers.
 They are trained in OT, PT and Speech.
 The conductor carries out the principles of the CE program, it links speech, thought and movement together for the child—allowing them to focus and internalize movement.

 Where is our center today?
 Since 1999, CECMD has been operating out of the Utica School District.
-However, 43341 Schoenherr Rd, Sterling Heights, MI 48313, USA is now the place that we call "home".
+However, 43341 Schoenherr Rd, Sterling Heights, Michigan, 48313, is now the place that we call "home".
 The staff is welcoming and warm, the location is perfect, and the open arms are inspiring.

-At the present time, all funding has come from private donations and various fund-raisers.
+At the present time, all funding has come from private donations and various fundraisers.
 All fundraising activities have been coordinated through the core group of parents and board members.
-All Conductive Education programs are at no cost to the families as a result of successful fund-raising, and generous community support.
+Our program is unique, because we provide no cost to the families, as a result of successful fundraising, and generous community support.

-We will continue to appreciate the support received by family, friends and the community.
+We appreciate all the support received by family, friends and the community since day one.
 On behalf of CECMD and the kids, we would like to thank you for your interest in our organization.